renemeye/xenomai_beep/README.md

-xenomai_beep
+Xenomai beep
 ============

-A simple c program for making a beep in software on a real-time linux (xenomai)
+A simple c program for making some beep in software on a real-time linux (xenomai).
+(Solution for a task on embedded networks class on the otto-von-guericke universty magdeburg.)